 Bear With Us Inc. and Mike McIntosh are authorized annually by the OMNR (Ontario Ministry of Natural Resources) to rehabilitate and release orphaned wild bear cubs, live trap and relocate perceived nuisance bears and keep black bears in captivity.

-Mike does speaking engagements to interest groups such as campers in Ontario Parks, local cub-scout packs as well as schools.
+Mike and Team do speaking engagements to interest groups such as campers in Ontario Parks, local cub-scout packs as well as schools.
 To Mike, educating people through his presentation “Understanding the Black Bear” is critical to assisting bears and people to coexist .

 Bear With Us Mission:To promote the understanding and respect for the bear family, a species near the top of the evolutionary scale, a species in direct niche competition with the human race.